stanton119/data-analysis/TFLCycles/README.md

 * Fit the regression model on bootstrap samples to get sampling distribution and covariances for each regression coefficient
 * XBM model
   * Ignore month/year as feature, but can use hour/day
+* Fourier analyis to reproduce the prophet results
+* Holoview interactive plots